What we do

 - Group Work Programs for children and/or parents

-All our counselling services are provided by profesionally qualified therapists (Social Work, Pyschology, Counselling and Pyschotherapy) who have an indepth knowledge of the complex issues faced by those dealing with the loss and pain of separation from family.
+All our counselling services are provided by professionally qualified therapists (Social Work, Psychology, Counselling and Psychotherapy) who have an in-depth knowledge of the complex issues faced by those dealing with the loss and pain of separation from family.

 Our therapeutic interventions are based on the following, but are not limited to: